A blog about current firearms, ammunition, Second Amendment issues and our gun store, Olde Towne Sports Depot in Rogersville Tennessee.

 "lucky to be alive" after barging

-into the home of Ms. Walke
+into the home of Ms. Walker.

 Judge Moon said, "If it had been my